lake-wg/authz/draft-selander-ace-ake-authz.md

 {: #fig-protocol title="The Protocol" artwork-align="center"}

-## Device <-> AAA Server {#p-as}
+## Device <-> Authorization Server {#p-as}

-The communication between device and AAA server is carried out via the authenticator protected between the endpoints using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{p-r}}) together with the static public DH key of the AAA server G_S to generate a shared secret G_XS.
-The shared secret is used to derive AEAD encryption keys to protect data between device and AAA server.
-The data is carried in AD1 and AD2 (between device and authenticator) and in voucher request/response (between authenticator and AAA server).
+The communication between device and authorization server is carried out via the authenticator protected between the endpoints using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{p-r}}) together with the static public DH key of the authorization server G_S to generate a shared secret G_XS.
+The shared secret is used to derive AEAD encryption keys to protect data between device and authorization server.
+The data is carried in AD1 and AD2 (between device and authenticator) and in voucher request/response (between authenticator and authorization server).

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.